Igglybuff/awesome-piracy/readme.md

 - [How To Host "Questionable" Websites v4.0](https://weboas.is/media/host.pdf) PDF from weboas.is.
 There are also [PNG](https://weboas.is/media/host.png), [PSD](https://weboas.is/media/host.psd), and [TXT](https://weboas.is/media/host.txt) versions
 - [Privacy.com](https://privacy.com/) Privacy creates secure virtual cards and completes checkout forms for you, saving you time and money while masking your real card details.
 - [/f/Piracy](https://raddle.me/f/Piracy) Raddle forum for Piracy
-- [/s/piracy](https://saidit.net/s/piracy) Saidit forum for Piracy - unofficiallly the backup forum for /r/Piracy if/when it is banned by the reddit moderators.
+- [/s/piracy](https://saidit.net/s/piracy) Saidit forum for Piracy - unofficially the backup forum for /r/Piracy if/when it is banned by the Reddit moderators.
 - [/v/piracy](https://voat.co/v/piracy) Voat forum for Piracy - another potential fallback option for /r/Piracy.
 - [2019 Oscar DVD Screeners](https://whereyouwatch.com/articles/here-are-the-2019-oscar-dvd-screeners/) List of DVD screeners for 2019's Oscars
 - [Academy Awards 2019 Screeners Megathread](https://www.reddit.com/r/Piracy/comments/aaqc0b/academy_awards_2019_screeners_megathread/) Post by /u/idoideas listing all available DVDSCR releases for 2019